juju/docs/src/en/wip-systems.md

 ## Juju systems and environments

-A Juju Environment System (JES), also sometimes shortened to 'Juju system', describes the environment that runs and manages the Juju API servers and the underlying database.
+A Juju Environment System (JES), also sometimes shortened to 'Juju System', describes the environment that runs and manages the Juju API servers and the underlying database.

-This initial environment is also called the 'system environment', and is what is created when the bootstrap command is used.
-This system environment is a normal Juju environment that just happens to have machines that manage Juju.
+This initial environment is also called the 'system environment' (or 'bootsrap environment'), and is what is created when the bootstrap command is used.
+This System environment is a normal Juju environment that just happens to have machines that manage Juju.

 In order to keep a clean separation of concerns, it is considered best practice to create additional environments for real workload deployment.

-Services can still be deployed to the system environment, but it is generally expected that these services are more for management and monitoring purposes, like Landscape and Nagios.
+Services can still be deployed to the System environment, but it is generally expected that these services are more for management and monitoring purposes, like Landscape and Nagios.